 In my 10th and last year living in Los Angeles, I set out to walk the whole of the city.
 I pushed a baby-stroller with a video camera attached to the end of it, facing inward.
 When people approached me, I invited them to walk with me whilst, with their permission, I filmed our conversations.
 The idea was to have no agenda for what we would speak about, though our conversations quickly became intimate, personal and quite moving.

 I uploaded the videos to a blog and the project went viral, receiving extensive press both locally and internationally, and across all media (including an NBC TV news feature and an LA Times feature article).

-I was also awarded a certificate from the City of Los Angeles (by Eric Garcetti, the new LA mayor) in celebration of the Walk LA With Me.
+I was also awarded a certificate from the City of Los Angeles in celebration of Walk LA With Me (by Eric Garcetti,the new LA mayor).
 And I received dozens of unsolicited personal emails from people, remarking upon how much the project meant to them, and how they had been affected by it.